Battery Operated Bug Zapper: Your Guide to Cordless

 • In Darker Areas: Insects are more attracted to the UV light in darker conditions.
 Avoid placing it directly next to other bright lights.

-• Near Breeding Grounds (with caution): If you know where bugs are congregating (e.g., stagnant water, compost piles), placing the zapper nearby can be effective, but remember the point about attracting beneficial insects.
+• Near Breeding Grounds (with caution): If you know where bugs are congregating (e.g., stagnant water, compost piles), placing the zapper nearby can be effective, but the point about attracting beneficial insects.

 • Hang it Up: Many lantern-style zappers have hooks.
 Hanging them can extend their coverage and keep them out of reach of children and pets.